Anna Golubkina: Biography

-In 1897, she briefly returned to Russia, then became an assistant to Auguste Rodin (1897–1900) taking the position of Camille Claudel (she got an offer from Mark Antokolski as well).
+In 1897, she briefly returned to Russia, then became an assistant to Auguste Rodin (1897–1899) taking the position of Camille Claudel (she got an offer from Mark Antokolski as well).
 Rodin requested her work on the hands and legs of his sculptures.
 At that time, she also produced 'The Old Age', 'The Fire', The Mist and many other original sculptures.
 In The Old Age she employed a direct allusion with the work of Rodin himself.
 She used the same model, sitting in the same pose as Rodin's The Thinker which he created 14 years earlier.

 In 1901, she returned to Moscow.
 Her bas relief The Wave installed on the facade of Moscow Art Theatre was considered a symbol of Russian Modernism.
 She participated in the Russian Revolution of 1905, was arrested and sentenced to one year in prison for distribution of leaflets and was freed due to her bad health.
 She also produced a number of sculptural portraits, including portraits of Andrei Bely, Alexei Remizov, Leo Tolstoy, and Karl Marx.

 Golubkina was initially very enthusiastic about the 1917 October Revolution, but refused to work with the Soviet Government (including the Lenin's plan of Monumental propaganda) after the execution of the former members of the State Duma.
 Eventually she agreed to teach in VKhUTEMAS, where she would teach Tatar sculptor Baqi Urmançe.

-Anna Golubkina died in 1927, while working on the sculpture of Alexander Blok.
+Anna Golubkina died in 1927, while working on the sculpture of Leo Tolstoy.
 She had surgery and was forbidden to handle heavy items.
 However, work on the large wooden sculpture required a lot of physical effort.
 Golubkina felt quite ill and went to Zaraysk to her sister, Alexandra Golubkina, expecting Alexandra to help her.
 She died a few days after arriving there.

 Golubkina's studio in Moscow became a museum in 1932.
 It was the first Russian museum of that type.